 Survivor pension: 30% of the deceased's earnings used to calculate the permanent disability pension is paid to a spouse who married the deceased before the disability began; up to 20% to a divorced spouse who received alimony.
-If there is more than one widow, the pension is split equally.
+If there is more than one widow(er), the pension is split equally.

-The pension ceases on remarriage and a lump sum is paid.
+The pension ceases on remarriage.

 Remarriage settlement: A lump sum of six months of pension is paid.

 Orphan's pension: 15% of the deceased's earnings used to calculate the permanent disability pension is paid to each of the first two orphans and 10% to each additional orphan.

-Eligible orphans are dependent children younger than age 22.
-An orphan receiving the pension may not receive family allowances.
+Eligible orphans include dependent children younger than age 22.
+An orphan's pension may not be combined with family allowances.